PrecisionPilot/Lingolet/README.md

     - [ ] Make it work well with Minecraft
 - [x] Image recognition to text (Wednesday)
 - [x] Keyboard shortcut to parse clipboard
+    - [ ] Parses text if text detected on clipboard
 - [ ] Create a Python file which handles pynput
 - [ ] Have a way to quit software

 - [ ] Pop-up window with editable textbox (when hotkey is toggled)
     - [ ] Parsing sound effect